 FOR THE GANACHE1⁄2 cup heavy cream4 oz. bittersweet chocolate, finely choppedGray sea salt for garnish (note that I used milk chocolate since I'm not a huge chocolate fan to begin with).

 1. Make the crust: Heat oven to 350˚.
 Combine flour, cocoa powder, and salt in a medium bowl and set aside.
 Using a handheld mixer, cream the butter and sugar in a large bowl until mixture is pale and fluffy; mix in yolks and vanilla.
-Mix in dry ingredients.
-Transfer dough to a 9" fluted tart pan with a removable bottom and press dough evenly into bottom and sides of pan.
-Refrigerate for 30 minutes.
-Prick the tart shell all over with a fork and bake until cooked through, about 20 minutes.
-Transfer to a rack and let cool.

 2. Make the caramel: In a 1-qt. saucepan, whisk together sugar, corn syrup, salt, and 6 tbsp. water and bring to a boil.
 Cook, without stirring, until a candy thermometer inserted into the syrup reads 365°.
 Remove pan from heat and whisk in butter, cream, and crème fraîche (the mixture will bubble up) until smooth.
 Pour caramel into cooled tart shell and let cool slightly; refrigerate until firm, 4–5 hours.